-Presentation of your final research project will occur on the last class day.
+Presentation of your final research project will occur on the last week of the class.
 This would be a topic that you explore in your final paper and that you develop throughout the semester and plot in your proposal.
-You do not yet need to finish the final paper by this point, but you are recommended to flesh out the ideas in your presentation (6-8 minutes for each person), report your progress, and incorporate the feedback if possible.
+You do not yet need to finish the final paper by this point, but you are recommended to flesh out the ideas in your presentation (5-8 minutes for each person), report your progress, and incorporate the feedback if possible.

-Final Paper-32%
+Final Research Paper-30%